FAXES/Spotlight/README.md

 ### Original Script

-[Spotlight by Faxes & Slavko](https://github.com/FAXES/Spotlight) (Got permission from them to republish and edit.)
+[Spotlight by Faxes & Slavko](https://github.com/FAXES/Spotlight) (Got permission from them to fork and edit.)